sdondley/Dist-Zilla-for-Beginners/tutorial3.md

 ## Inspecting the `dist.ini` File

-So let's take a closer took at the the `dist.ini` file created automatically for us by `Dist::Zilla` back in the first tutorial:
+So let's take a closer took at the the `dist.ini` file created automatically for you by `Dist::Zilla` in the earlier part of the tutorial.

 ```